Regd.No.: 126198/071/072

 Day 3 : Drive to Darbang and trek to Dharapani 1,560 m – 05 hrs.

-Our journey starts with another short drive on the dirt road following the raging Myagdi River upstream, passing number of farm villages and cultivated lands with terraces of rice, wheat or barley and mustard, after three hours of good interesting drive reaching at Darbang village like town an entrance or the gateway to Dhaulagiri and towards Dhorpatan and Dolpo area, after a stop for lunch break, our first day walk begins on the trails that winds up slowly for an hour to the hills, leaving the Myagdi river way down below, then heading towards cooler area after reaching the top ridge on the outskirt farm village on route Sibang village near Dharapani, this first overnight camping spot offers striking views of Putali and Ghurja Himal, adjoining Dhaulagiri massif chain of mountains.
+Our journey starts with another short drive on the dirt road following the raging Myagdi River upstream, passing a number of farm villages and cultivated lands with terraces of rice, wheat or barley, and mustard, after three hours of good interesting drive reaching Darbang village like town an entrance or the gateway to Dhaulagiri and towards Dhorpatan and Dolpo area, after a stop for a lunch break, our first-day walk begins on the trails that wind up slowly for an hour to the hills, leaving the Myagdi river way down below, then heading towards cooler area after reaching the top ridge on the outskirt farm village on route Sibang village near Dharapani, this first overnight camping spot offers striking views of Putali and Ghurja Himal, adjoining Dhaulagiri massif chain of mountains.

 Food